easa2000/MyCollegePrjt/README.md

 # MyCollegePrjt
 This is a responsive website created by using html, css and java script.
+** IF YOU ARE REALLY INTRESTED IN WEDNESDAY WEBSERIES THEN CHECK THIS OUT **